2018 Major League Baseball season: National

 This was the fifth year of the current eight-year deals with Fox Sports, ESPN and TBS.
 Fox aired eight weeks of baseball on Saturday Nights leading up to the 2018 Major League Baseball All-Star Game which also aired on Fox.
 Fox also televised Saturday afternoon games for the last four weeks of the regular season.
 FS1 televised games on Tuesday and on Saturdays both during the afternoon and night.
 ESPN televised games on its flagship telecast Sunday Night Baseball as well as Monday and Wednesday Nights.
 TBS televised Sunday afternoon games for the last 13 weeks of the regular season.
 Fox and ESPN Sunday Night Baseball telecasts were exclusive; all other national telecasts were subject to local blackout.

 TBS televised the American League Wild Card Game, Division Series and televised the Championship Series.
 ESPN televised the National League Wild Card, along with the National League West and Central tie-breaker games.
 FS1 and MLB Network televised the National League Division Series.
-Fox and FS1 will televise the National League Championship Series.
+Fox and FS1 televised the National League Championship Series.
 The World Series aired exclusively on Fox for the 19th consecutive year.

+Prior to the season, Major League Baseball reached an exclusive agreement with Facebook to stream 25-games for free on Facebook Watch.